mimecast-scott/store-mimecast-urls/README.md

-# Store Mimecast URLs locally
+# Store decoded Mimecast URLs locally

 DISCLAIMER: This is a proof of concept/example only and comes without warranty or support.